Dyslexia friendly multi sensory learning, kids ages 4-8+

 Multi-Sensory Learning Card

 Use the ‘Multi-sensory Learning’ card from Mooki Cards below, to help dyslexic children learn through play.
-This card is based on scientific research, learn more “Multi-sensory learning – Orton Gillingham”

 Multi-sensory dyslexia friendly learning

-“It can feel sometimes, as a mum, that all my child does is play all day at school.
-I ask her what did you learn, she will answer, we painted and made things with cardboard.
-It can feel like she is not doing anything to learn how to read and write. ย
+“Sometimes, as a mum, it feels like my child just plays all day at school.
+When I ask her what she learned, she replies, ‘We painted and made things with cardboard.’
+It seems like she isnโ€™t learning to read and write.

-What she is doing, is she is learning through the play.
-This is โ€œMulti-sensory learningโ€ and I found out that Dyslexic children learn best this way.
-At home now when she has a spelling test, or she is struggling to read or write a new word.
-We practise the word using fun ideas, so learning feels like play.’
+However, she is learning through play.
+This is called โ€œmulti-sensory learning.โ€ I discovered that dyslexic children learn best this way.
+At home, when she has a spelling test or struggles with a new word, we practise it using fun ideas.
+This makes learning feel like play.”

 • Rule of 10 – A dyslexic child may need up to 10 tries to learn something new.
 Plan 10 multi-sensory activities to teach a new word.
 Check the โ€œRule of 10 cardโ€ for ideas.

 • Word Lists – Use multi-sensory methods to learn these “Word lists” of common words.
-If your child can read and write all the words on the lists, they will have a strong foundation in English.
+If your child can read and write all the words on the lists, they will build a strong foundation in English.

 Helpful blog posts

-Designed to help dyslexic childrenย Mooki Cards.ย Complete with 56 cards and storage wallet.
+Designed to help dyslexic children Mooki Cards.
+Complete with 56 cards and storage wallet.
 Perfect for using at home or in the classroom.
-Order yourย Mooki Cardsย here!
+Order your Mooki Cards here!

 Mooki cards, help dyslexi kids.